 Netopia constantly improves Timbuktu Pro, for years the premier cross-platform remote-control software.
 You can transfer files back and forth, move the contents of the Clipboard between computers, and save the remote desktop as a PICT file or actions on the remote desktop as a QuickTime movie.

-TIP Need to run the occasional Windows application on your Mac?
+Need to run the occasional Windows application on your Mac?
 Connectix’s Virtual PC 3.0 integrates tightly with Macintosh Operating System.